apptainer/singularity-userdocs/environment_and_metadata.rst

--  **actions**: This directory contains helper scripts to allow the container to carry out the action commands. (e.g. ``exec`` , ``run`` or ``shell``)
+-  **actions**: This directory contains helper scripts to allow the container to carry out the action commands. (e.g. ``exec`` , ``run`` or ``shell``) In later versions of Singularity, these files may be dynamically written at runtime.

 -  **env**: All *.sh files in this directory are sourced in alpha-numeric order when the container is initiated.
 For legacy